2024 Construction at Disney’s Polynesian Resort (DVC Island Tower Updates)

 Then, I hopped on the monorail for a closer look.

-When you’re on the monorail, the tower is really in your face.
+The tower is in your face when you’re on the monorail.
 It’s always interesting to overhear guests on the monorail when they see it for the first time.
 That can likely be attributed to the fact that you can’t really see the structure from the interior grounds of the Polynesian.
 So, it is a bit of a shock the first time you hop on the monorail.
 As you depart the station, you’re looking out to the stunning tropical landscape that’s suddenly obstructed by a massive tower.
 It’s so close it almost feels like you can reach out and touch it.

-Here is a view of the main tower.
+Here is a view of the central tower.

 We can see a better look at the paint from this angle.